daniel309/hive-jdbc-storage-handler/README.md

 executed.
 Therefore no additional steps need to be performed while querying.

+Adding a WHERE-clause to `qubit.sql.query` will disable predicate push-down from the Hive query.
+The query will be run as-is.

-Resultset fetch size (default is 1000 rows) can be changed at query time:
+Resultset fetch size (the default is 1000 rows) can be changed at query time:

     SET qubit.sql.jdbc.fetch.size=500;